orangejuice/blog/data/activity/book-prisoners-of-geography-2015/record.en.md

   subtitle: Tim Marshall / 2015 / Elliott & Thompson
 ---

-It's a general knowledge introduction worth reading, I've only read part 2 so far.
+It's a very worthwhile general knowledge introduction; I have only read Part 2 so far.